jpbrodrick89/lineax/README.md

 - Support for both real-valued and complex-valued inputs;
 - All the benefits of working with JAX: autodiff, autoparallelism, GPU/TPU support, etc.

+This particular branch of `lineax` (`jpb/novmap`) adds support for `FunctionLinearOperators` without batching rules.
+This is useful if trying to perform a Newton solve of a primitive whose JVP rule does not have a batching rule as the JVP will be used in linearising the function and constructing the `FunctionLinearOperator` and then vmapped on materialisation.
+The alternative method offered here will often be less efficient than implementing a batching rule, however, if a batching rule exists the original behaviour is retained and no performance sacrifice will be experienced.

 ## Installation

 ```bash